usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/SCORM Files/SCORM Package Repository - Read Me.md

-# SCORM Package Repository \- Read Me
+# SCORM Packages for Vendors

-**Version:** September 24, 2025
- **Contents:** 19 SCORM packages (organized by module and sprint)

----

-## SCORM file structure
+## SCORM File Structure

-Each module has its own folder and contains SCORM 1.2 .zip packages for each sprint within that module.
+Each module contains SCORM 1.2 .zip packages for each sprint within that module.
 Each .zip is a self-contained SCORM package ready for LMS import.

 This design makes it easy for vendors to: